harvic3/nodetskeleton/README.md

 	/*...*/
 }
 ```

+The *Way One* delivers a different instance for each UseCase call.
+The *Way Two* delivers the same instance (only one instance) for each useCase call, which can lead to the most common problem, mutations.

 As you can see this makes it easy to manage the `injection of dependencies` without the need to use `sophisticated libraries` that add more complexity to our applications.